suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Load & Decompress from External Storage Template

 The following operations are placed into the load block:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for Component Index and Compression Info (see {{secparameters}})
 - Copy directive (see {{suit-directive-copy}})

 This example is similar to the previous case but additionally performs decompression.
 Hence, the only difference is in setting the Compression Info parameter.

-## Dependency Template
+## Dependency Template {#template-dependency}

 The following operations are placed into the dependency resolution block:

 - Set Dependency Index directive (see {{suit-directive-set-dependency-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for URI (see {{secparameters}})